Are you ready to deepen your personal practice and to allow the teacher within you to emerge?

 Yes, like all things Eve, this course is just for women.
 While we know men would also benefit greatly from this course, in this format, it's for women only.

-Trans and non-binary women are welcome.
+Trans women and non-binary folk are welcome.
 Please see here for more info.

 How should I get to the training venue?